 The Florida Supreme Court’s Mediator Ethics Advisory Committee (MEAC) has been issuing formal advisory ethics opinions to certified and court-appointed mediators since 1994.
 MEAC opinions deal with mediation-related ethics questions governed primarily by Florida’s Rules for Certified and Court-Appointed Mediators.

-This is my summary of the significant MEAC opinions for 2016.
+This is my summary of the MEAC opinions for 2016.
 Each summary is hyper-linked to a copy of the original source document.

 A mediator is responsible for safeguarding the mediation process.
 In the scenario described by the inquirer, if the mediator decides that the process is best served by using caucus as a procedural tool, there is no rule which prohibits the mediator from doing so.